-Often times, we as web developers can lose sight of the fact that our clients do not always understand the basic elements of a website.
+Often times, we as web developers can lose sight of the fact that our clients do not always understand the basic elements of creating a website.
 And for that, I do apologize.
-We take these things for granted as they are a part of our every day lives and our process, so they become ‘invisible’ to us.
+We take these things for granted as they are a part of our every day lives and our process, so they sometimes become ‘invisible’ to us.
 This article will help you understand the basic components of website development and the charges associated with them.

 Domain Name Registration

-Domain names are the address that you will license for a certain amount of time, like whitelightconcepts.com.
-This can be done through a web developer, directly with a registrar, or through a hosting company.
-However it is done, just be sure that you are listed as the Registrant or Owner.
-Domain names are renewed yearly unless you have paid for more than a year at a time.
+A domain name is the address that you license for a certain amount of time (i.e.: whitelightconcepts.com).
+This is done through a web developer, directly with a registrar, or through a hosting company.
+Be sure that you (or your company) are listed as the Registrant or Owner.
+Domain names are usually renewed yearly, but can be paid in advance for 5 or even 10 years.
 The organization responsible for the overall coordination and maintenance of these domain names is ICANN (Internet Corporation for Assigned Names and Numbers).
 Without a domain name, you cannot use a friendly address to get people to see your website.
 Once you have registered a domain name, you (or your developer) will direct it to your website hosting company’s server.
 More information about domain names can be found in this article.

-Standard domain names can be anywhere from free (usually only for the first year) to about $35 per year.
-Be careful not to get sucked into a hosting company just because they offer you a free domain.
+Standard domain names (.com, .net, .org) can be anywhere from free (usually only for the first year) to about $35 per year.
+Be careful not to get sucked into a hosting company just because of a free domain.
 Choose your hosting company on its own merits first and read further below.

-Hosting your website is done via very specialized equipment and services connected to the Internet.
-Hosting companies invest in special hardware and software to keep your website secure and available to the rest of the world.
+Hosting a website is done via very specialized equipment and services connected to the Internet.
+These companies invest in special hardware and software to keep your website secure and available to the rest of the world.